Syndicate of Sound: History

 Baskin, Gonzalez and Sharkey continued to write new material and came up with "Little Girl" and "You" which the band recorded for Hush Records in San Francisco, on January 9, 1966.
 "Little Girl" became a regional hit after San Jose radio station KLIV latched onto it.
 From there it attracted the attention of Bill Gavin's tip sheet and then executives at Bell Records in New York.
 Bell released it nationally and offered the group a contract for an album.
 Replacing Larry Ray with lead guitarist Jim Sawyers, they wrote and recorded the LP in three weeks.
-They then began a national tour appearing with other hit acts such as: Paul Revere & the Raiders, the Young Rascals, and the Yardbirds.
-"Little Girl" peaked at #8 on the Billboard Hot 100 on 9–16 July 1966 and #5 on Cashbox.
-The follow-up "Rumors" also hit the Hot 100 and peaked at #55 on 1 October 1966.
+They then began a national tour appearing with other acts, including Paul Revere & the Raiders, the Young Rascals and the Yardbirds.
+"Little Girl" peaked at No. 8 on the Billboard Hot 100 on 9–16 July 1966 and No. 5 on Cashbox.
+The follow-up "Rumors" also hit the Hot 100 and peaked at No. 55 on 1 October 1966.

 In an attempt to sustain their success, the band released two more singles, "Keep It Up" and "Mary", but none of them charted.
 By this time John Duckworth had been drafted into the U.S. Army for the Vietnam war and was replaced by Carl Scott on drums, and John Sharkey had left the group soon after "Mary" was released.
-Another single, "Brown Paper Bag" reached #73 on the Hot 100, on 25 April 1970.
+Another single, "Brown Paper Bag" reached No. 73 on the Hot 100, on 25 April 1970.
 Afterward Baskin and Gonzalez made a failed attempt to record another album for Capitol Records in 1970.
 They disbanded shortly after.

 In 1990, Baskin, Gonzalez and Duckworth reformed the band, adding Jim Sawyers on guitar, which performed occasionally.
 They recorded another non-charting single in 1995, a cover of a Kinks composition "Who Will be the Next in Line?".
 In 2005, Larry Ray rejoined the band.

 In 2006, the Syndicate of Sound was in the first class of inductees into the San Jose Rocks Hall of Fame.

 Don Baskin died on October 22, 2019, aged 73.
 John Duckworth's death was reported on August 29, 2022.

 Little Girl

-"Little Girl" was later recorded by other artists, including Dwight Yoakam and English punk group The Banned, an offshoot of prog-rock band Gryphon, which reached the UK charts in 1977.
+"Little Girl" later was recorded by other artists, including Dwight Yoakam and the English punk group the Banned, an offshoot of prog-rock band Gryphon, which reached the UK charts in 1977.
 The American punk group the Dead Boys included a live version on their 1977 debut album Young, Loud and Snotty.
 "Hey Little Girl", renamed "Hey Little Boy", was also covered by Australian band Divinyls in 1988 on their Temperamental album.
 R.E.M. played the song as part of its early live sets.
 The San Francisco Bay Area band CHOC'D also covers the song in their live sets, featuring "Sexy Rexy" on vocals.

-The song "Little Girl" was also recognized by the Rock and Roll Hall of Fame Museum in Cleveland, Ohio since the day it was opened, where it is on permanent rotation in the One-hit Wonder section.
+The song "Little Girl" was recognized by the Rock and Roll Hall of Fame Museum in Cleveland, Ohio since the day it was opened, where it is on permanent rotation in the one-hit Wonder section.